ajitagupta/100dollarstartup/README.md

 2) Vertical expansion refers to going deeper by addressing the same customers with different levels of need.

 ## Lesson 12: Leverage
 A business can be strategically grown using franchising.
-You can split your audience into two grouops and either reach more people with the same message or different people with a new message.
+You can split your audience into two groups and either reach more people with the same message or different people with a new message.
+Here are different ways to franchise yourself:
-1) Horizontal expansion: serving more customers with different related interests
-2) Vertical expansion refers to going deeper by addressing the same customers with di
+1) Virtual Assistants
+2) Partnership
+3) Outsourcing
+4) Affiliate Programs